 You have fixed the size of your images, but your website is still not as fast at loading as you want.

 The cause of slow loading is either the website itself or possibly the browser of your visitors.
-Luckily, we have a plugin that will help you fix these problems.
-The W3 Total Cache plugin is designed to allow you to attack the speed of your website from a variety of ways.
-It can use caching of the page, database or website objects.
+Luckily, there is another plugin that will help you fix these problems.
+The W3 Total Cache plugin is designed to allow you to attack the speed of your website in a variety of ways.
+It can use caching of the page, database, or website objects.